CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready Python code examples throughout — dataclasses, discriminated unions, NewType, Protocol, TypedDict, config patterns, error handling, and ty usage.
-Every pattern is demonstrated with concrete, runnable code.
+The skill provides fully executable, copy-paste ready Python code examples throughout — dataclasses, discriminated unions, NewType, Protocol, TypedDict, config patterns, error handling, and logging.
+Every pattern is demonstrated with concrete, runnable code rather than pseudocode or abstract descriptions.

 3 / 3